 - Increases access by supplementing school resources and equipment

-How will students use their devices in class?
+How do students use their devices in class?

 Just as with traditional assignments, some assignments may need to be completed at home.